jonathanlukas/camunda-7-training-embedded/instructions/exercise12.md

   }
 }
 ```
-2. Start your process application.
+10. Start your process application.
-3. Start your worker
+11. Start your worker
-4. Start a new process instance.
+12. Start a new process instance.
-5. Enter the IDE and check the console output of your external task worker.
+13. Enter the IDE and check the console output of your external task worker.
 You should find the log statement from your handler: We received external task yyyyyyyy.

+### Junit tests

+14. Run your Junit tests.
+Many of them fail.
+This is because the external task is a natural wait state.
+We can fix our tests by adding snippets right before the point where the test fails:

+    This snippet serves if the process should charge the credit card:
+    ```java
+    // execute the external task, there is an open amount assertThat(processInstance).isWaitingAt("Activity_Deduct_Amount");
+    complete(externalTask(),withVariables("openAmount", 10D));
+    ```
+    This snippet serves if the process should NOT charge the credit card:
+    ```java
+    // execute the external task, there is an open amount assertThat(processInstance).isWaitingAt("Activity_Deduct_Amount");
+    complete(externalTask(),withVariables("openAmount", 0D));
+    ```